jonathon-hill/AdventCode2022/README.md

 # Advent of Code 2022
-A colleague showed me the Advent of Code and thought I would write some perl again
+A colleague showed me the Advent of Code and thought I would write some perl again.
+I am writing this perl is a style more for fun and brevity rather than clarity/maintainability.